 His supporters have long said Cosby's being targeted because he's a rich, powerful black man in media.
-They also argue that the media and the more than 60 women who have accused him of sexual assault hope to tarnish his legacy for the sake of doing so.
+They also argue that the media and the around 60 women who have accused him of sexual assault hope to tarnish his legacy for the sake of doing so.
 Cosby's critics say his alleged misconduct is especially hypocritical coming from the man who played Huxtable, not to mention the same man who's delivered several finger-wagging speeches to black people over the years.
 In the infamous "Pound Cake speech" at Howard University in 2004, he lambasted the state of black parenting, dropout rates for black students and homicide rates in the black community.

 In March 2016, Malcolm-Jamal Warner, who starred as Theo Huxtable on The Cosby Show, lamented that white men with criminal allegations often go unchecked in Hollywood and in the general public.
 He called out two film directors whose legacies have been tainted by controversy — Woody Allen and Roman Polanski — as well as another former TV dad who's had horrible accusations levied against him, Stephen Collins.

-On Cosby Unraveled, James Braxton Peterson, Lehigh University's director of African studies, also pointed out that "People still love Woody Allen movies," despite allegations from Allen's adopted daughter, Dylan Farrow, that the director sexually abused her when she was 7, in 1992.
+On Cosby Unraveled, James Braxton Peterson, Lehigh University's director of African studies, also pointed out that "people still love Woody Allen movies," despite allegations from Allen's adopted daughter, Dylan Farrow, that the director sexually abused her when she was 7, in 1992.
 (Allen has consistently denied any wrongdoing.)
 Peterson also referred to Polanski, who won an Oscar in 2003 for The Pianist, but couldn't show up to the ceremony because he fled the U.S. back in the '70s, after pleading guilty to a charge of unlawful sexual intercourse with a minor. "[White men] enjoy the legal privilege of being considered innocent until proven guilty.
 That's unfortunate but that's how race operates in America."